otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

     // Continue to the next middleware or route return next();
   } catch (err) {
-    // The token is missing, invalid, or expired return res
+    // The token is missing, invalid or expired return res
       .status(401)
       .json({ message: "Not authorized to access this route" });